TommasoBelluzzo/SystemicRisk/README.md

 ## Usage

-1. Create a properly structured database (see the paragraph below).
+1. Create a properly structured database (see the paragraphs below).
 1. Edit the `run.m` script following your needs.
 1. Execute the `run.m` script.